A NSW Government website

 What if I meet the eligibility criteria, but am unable to address all requirements of the merit criteria?

-It is recommended all questions, including merit criteria, are completed as thoroughly as possible to ensure your application has the best chance of being approved for co-funding.
+In this instance, an applicant should still submit their grant application.
+All application requirements, including merit criteria, must be completed as thoroughly as possible to ensure your application has the best chance of being approved for co-funding.

-An assessment panel will make the final decision on applications and sites approved for funding, based on the merit criteria as well as the identification of the combination of sites which best meets the objectives of the program.
+An assessment panel will make the final decision on whether applications and sites receive funding based on the merit criteria as well as the identification of the combination of sites that best meets the objectives of the program.

 Round 3 application open and closing dates are available on the EV destination charging webpage.

 New applications will not be accepted after the closing date.
-The program team reserves the right to contact applicants for further information on their application as required after the round has closed.
+The Department may contact applicants for further information about their application as required after the application closing date.

-Approved co-funding can only be used for costs related to the installation of related EV charging infrastructure and cannot be used for ongoing, operational, or maintenance costs.
-For a full list of eligible expenditure please refer to Table 9 in the funding guidelines (PDF, 3.96 MB).
+Approved grant funding can only be used for costs related to the installation of related EV charging infrastructure and cannot be used for ongoing, operational or maintenance costs.
+For a full list of eligible expenditure please refer to Table 9 in the funding guidelines

 Can the co-funding go towards covering the cost of on-site batteries or renewable energy generation sources?

-What is the Charge at Large app and why do applicants need to sign up?
+What is the Charge@Large app and why do applicants need to sign up?

-The Charge at Large app will be a national visualisation and data reporting tool under development by the Electric Vehicle Council (EVC).
+The Charge@Large app will be a national visualisation and data reporting tool under development by the Electric Vehicle Council (EVC).
 The intent of the tool will be to:

 • show users the live availability status of public EV charging equipment

-• provide uptime and utilisation reporting to the NSW Government
+• provide uptime and utilisation reporting to the Department.

-Successful grant applicants will be required to publish site details for all co-funded chargers on the Charge at Large app by way of an Open Charge Point Interface (OCPI) connection, as a means of providing location information and usage data reporting requirements in the funding guidelines.
+Successful applicants will be required to publish site details for all co-funded chargers on the Charge@Large app using an Open Charge Point Interface (OCPI) connection, to provide location information and usage data reporting requirements in the funding guidelines.

 Who is responsible for operating and maintaining the EV charger(s) once installed?

-Co-funded EV chargers installed under this grant round must be owned and operated by the applicant, as an eligible CPO, and must adhere to the relevant conditions of funding as outlined in the respective funding agreement.
+Co-funded EV chargers installed under this grant round must be owned and operated by the applicant as an eligible charge point operator and must adhere to the relevant conditions of funding as outlined in the respective funding agreement.

 Round 3 - Assessment and timeframes

-How has the government ensured that there is a fair and equitable grants assessment process?
+How has the NSW Government ensured that there is a fair and equitable grants assessment process?

-NSW Government has engaged an external probity advisory firm, O’Connor Marsden & Associates Pty Ltd, to ensure the process is fair to all applicants and there is no bias in the assessment of charging stations and overall bids.
-The grants are also managed and administered in accordance with the NSW Grants Administration Guide.
+The Department has engaged an external probity advisory firm, O’Connor Marsden & Associates Pty Ltd, to ensure the process is fair to all applicants and there is no bias in the assessment of charging stations and overall bids.
+The grants are also managed and administered in accordance with the NSW Grants Administration Guide

 When will I be notified if I am successful or not, and if approved, when will I receive grant payments?

 After round 3 applications close, the Department will undergo eligibility and merit assessments and an approval process.
-Applicants are expected to be notified of an outcome within 12 weeks of applications closing.
+Applicants are expected to be notified of an outcome within 12 weeks of the application closing date.

-Successful applicants will be provided with a funding agreement and upon execution with the NSW Government, projects may commence and the first milestone payment may be paid.
+Successful applicants will be provided with a funding agreement.
+Upon execution of the funding agreement with the Department, projects may commence and the first milestone payment may be paid.

-Grant funding will be made across 3 milestones in accordance with Table 10 in the funding guidelines (PDF, 3.96 MB).
+Grant funding will be made across 3 milestones in accordance with Table 10 in the funding guidelines.

-Indicative timeframes outlined in the guidelines may change at NSW Government’s discretion.
+Indicative timeframes outlined in the guidelines may change at the Department’s discretion.

 If my application is unsuccessful will there be opportunities to apply for future funding rounds?

-Should there be additional funding rounds, unsuccessful applicants may be eligible to apply for the same or different sites in future funding rounds, provided these sites meet program objectives and eligibility requirements.
+Yes, if there are more funding rounds, unsuccessful applicants may be eligible to apply for the same or different sites, provided these sites meet program objectives and eligibility requirements.

 When must all EV chargers approved for co-funding be installed by?

-All EV chargers approved in an application must be installed and operational within 12 months of the funding agreement being executed with the Department.
-Evidence of site completion must be submitted for the Department’s review and approval within 8 weeks of the site being operational.
+All EV chargers approved in an application must be installed and operational within 12 months of the funding agreement being executed.
+Evidence of site completion must be submitted for the Department’s review and approval within 8 weeks of the site’s operational date.

 Round 3 - Getting Help

-I am having problems submitting an application through the Department’s grants management system.
+I am having problems applying through the Department’s grants management system.
 Where can I seek help?

 Please contact the SmartyGrants help desk at [email protected] if you are experiencing technical issues with the grant platform.
-The help desk team are available during AEST business hours.
-Alternatively, visit the Help guide for applicants available on the SmartyGrants webpage.
+The help desk team is available during 9am-5pm AEST business hours.
+More information can be found in the help guide for applicants.

 What support does the Department provide for applicants through this process?

-The program team will host an information session within one month of the round opening.
-The session will be recorded and subsequently made available on the website.
+The Department will host an information session within one month of the round opening.
+The session will be recorded and be made available on the website.

-Ensure you sign up to our Destination charging mailing list to keep updated on this round and any future rounds of the Destination charging grants.
+Please sign up to our mailing list for updates on this funding round and any future rounds of the grant.

 Round 3 - Privacy and confidentiality